hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/03_DEG_getting_started.md

 dds <- estimateSizeFactors(dds)
 ```

-By assiging the results back to the `dds` object we are filling in the slots of the `DESeqDataSet` object with the appropriate information.
+By assigning the results back to the `dds` object we are filling in the slots of the `DESeqDataSet` object with the appropriate information.
 We can take a look at the normalization factor applied to each sample using:

 ```r
 sizeFactors(dds)